Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/s78-lpaq-journey.md

 	);
 ```

-- boolean `/scoping-opinion/` Did you receive a scoping opinion?
+- boolean `/scoping-opinion/` Did you issue a scoping opinion?

 ```js
 condition: () =>